Groups of map projections, a brief introduction

 And finally, there’s the Miscellaneous group which covers all projections that don’t fit into the others – not even into the lenticular class, which already is kind of a melting pot.

 Actually, there is no group of interrupted projections!
 They belong to one of the other groups (pseudocylindrics, mostly).

 But in terms of comparison – and after all, comparing projection is what this website is all about –

-it strikes me as a good idea to group the interrupted projection separately, so you can set an appropiate filter
+I thought for quite some times that it’s good idea to group the interrupted projection separately, so you can set a filter

 in the selection by thumbnail.

-After that has been clarified, I still have to mention what’s the benefit in interrupting a projection:
+After that has been clarified, I’d still like to mention what’s the benefit in interrupting a projection:

 If you remember that it’s impossible to project Earth’s surface to a flat map without having distortions of some kind, it’s easy to understand that you can minimize distortions by interrupting the projection.